dustinpfister/blog_posts/_posts/lodash_clonedeep.md

 layout: post
 categories: lodash
 id: 88
-updated: 2018-04-12 09:44:56
+updated: 2019-11-03 11:26:33
-version: 1.2
+version: 1.3
 ---

 The issue with deep cloning objects in javaScript comes up now and then.
-Maybe one day I will write a full post on the matter, and all the ways to go about doing it, but this is a post on [lodash](https://lodash.com/), as such I will just be writing about the [\_.cloneDeep](https://lodash.com/docs/4.17.4#cloneDeep) method.
+Maybe one day I will write a full post on the matter, and all the ways to go about doing it.
+However this is a post on [lodash](https://lodash.com/), and as such I will just be writing about the [\_.cloneDeep](https://lodash.com/docs/4.17.4#cloneDeep) method.
+I have wrote a post on the lodash clone method before which is okay for shallow copy clones of objects, but if I want to copy nested objects as well the [lodash clone](/2017/10/02/lodash_clone/) deep method should be used, or some other means to make a so called deep copy clone of an object.

 <!-- more -->

-## The deal With copying objects in javaScript
+## 1 - The deal With copying objects in javaScript

 If you know about the situation with copying by value vs copying by reference you can skip over what I am writing here.
 If not it is important to note that making a copy of an object is not as easy as making a copy of a primitive value such as a String or Number.
 With primitives you can just do something like this: